patriciamcphee/bflix-client/README.md

 # bflix client

-This is the client side of the bflix app.
-It uses React as the primary framework.
+This is the client side of the bflix API.
+It uses React as the primary framework, Parcel as the development server, and SASS styling.